srid/purescript-book-sources/chapter11.md

 X> ## Exercises
 X>
 X> 1.
 (Easy) What is the result of replacing `execState` with `runState` or `evalState` in our example above?
 X> 1.
+(Medium) A string of parentheses is _balanced_ if it is obtained by either concatenating zero-or-more shorter balanced X>     strings, or by wrapping a shorter balanced string in a pair of parentheses.
+X>
-(Medium) Use the `State` monad and the `traverse_` function to write a function X>
+X>     Use the `State` monad and the `traverse_` function to write a function X>
 X>     ```haskell
 X>     testParens :: String -> Boolean
 X>     ```
 X>
-X>     which tests whether or not a `String` is correctly parenthesized.
+X>     which tests whether or not a `String` of parentheses is balanced, by keeping track of the number of opening parentheses
+X>     which have not been closed.
 Your function should work as follows:
 X>
 X>     ```text
 X>     > testParens ""